-- Calling 1-800-877-0441 weekdays 8:00 AM to 4:00 PM (Central Time) - · Emailing via our website at www.GoPresto.com - Writing to National Presto Industries, Inc., Consumer Service Department, 3925 N. Hastings Way, Eau Claire, WI 54703-3703
+- Calling 1-800-877-0441 weekdays 8:00 AM to 4:00 PM (Central Time) - Emailing via our website at www.GoPresto.com - Writing to National Presto Industries, Inc., Consumer Service Department, 3925 N. Hastings Way, Eau Claire, WI 54703-3703

 Inquiries will be answered promptly by telephone, email, or letter.
 When emailing or writing, please include a phone number and a time when you can be reached during weekdays, if possible.
-When contacting the Consumer Service Department or when ordering replacement parts, please specify the model number stamped on the bottom of the canner body.
+When contacting the Consumer Service Department or when ordering replacement parts, please specify the model number found on the metal nameplate on the cover.